tugcekeser/JumpIn/README.md

 <img src='https://cloud.githubusercontent.com/assets/17666583/21622680/9682469c-d1b3-11e6-8647-3fa0cfb852b6.png' title='Apply to Position for Job Seeker' width='' alt='Apply to Job Position for Job Seeker' />

 ## Notes
-- This app is using Firebase real-time database, and your should run on minimum firebase-database:9.8.0 version.
+- This app is using Firebase real-time database, and you should run this app on minimum firebase-database:9.8.0 version.
 - Min api 21.

 ## Open-source libraries used